openbmc/phosphor-ipmi-flash/docs/flash_update.md

 ### P2A

-The PCI-to-AHB bridge is only available on some systems, possibly on all non-Zaius, and provides a 64-KiB region that can be pointed anywhere in BMC memory space.
+The PCI-to-AHB bridge is only available on some systems, and provides a 64-KiB region that can be pointed anywhere in BMC memory space.

 It is controlled by two PCIe MMIO addresses that are based on BAR1.
 Further specifics can be found in the ASPEED data sheet.
 However, the way it works in